jmbannon/ytdl-sub/docs/source/guides/getting_started/first_config.rst

 Order matters for preset inheritance.
 Bottom-most presets will override ones above them.

-It is highly advisable to use `prebuilt presets <config_reference/prebuilt_presets:Prebuilt Preset Reference>` as a starting point for custom preset building, as they do the work of preset building to ensure things show as expected in their respective media players.
+It is highly advisable to use :ref:`prebuilt presets <config_reference/prebuilt_presets/index:Prebuilt Preset Reference>` as a starting point for custom preset building, as they do the work of preset building to ensure things show as expected in their respective media players.
 Read on to see how to override prebuilt preset specifics such as title.